-At Clarity, we perform A/B testing on certain pages to see if changing a button color, headline, or image will bring in more paying customers.
+At Clarity, we perform A/B testing on certain pages to see if changing a button color, headline, or website layout will bring in more paying customers.
 If Page B gets better reactions than Page A, then Page B is the winner.
 It doesn’t matter how much any of us prefer Page A.

 – Off-Site SEO –